For the Best Results, Use the Latest Version.

 Recommended User Guide

-Learn the steps on how to do lens correction with Filmora on Mac.
+Learn how to stabilize your video with Filmora for Mac.